jhund/rails-recipes/pages/feature_flags.md

 </div>

 Sometimes you need to dynamically enable certain app features for a given user.
-This recipe gives you nice helper methods that you can add to views to guard features that are only available to some users:
+This recipe gives you nice helper methods that you can add to controllers and views to guard features that should only be available to a subset of users:

 First define the feature flag helper methods in a module.